JetBrains/resharper-unity/readme.md

 Please [suggest new features in the issues](https://github.com/JetBrains/resharper-unity/issues)!

 ## Unity Editor plugin

+> For `Unity 2019.2+ with Rider package` Editor plugin is loaded directly from Rider installation.

 By default, when Rider opens a Unity project, it will automatically install a Unity Editor plugin, and keep it up to date with new versions.
 This behaviour can be disabled in Rider's _Preferences &rarr; Languages &amp; Frameworks &rarr; Unity Engine_.